blakeembrey/dombars/README.md

     node.textContent = new Date().toLocaleTimeString();
   }, 1000);

-  // Use the VM unsubscribe method to register a way to remove helper listeners. options.unsubscribe(function () {
+  // Use the unsubscribe method to completely remove helpers. options.unsubscribe(function () {
     window.clearInterval(interval);
   });